Guardians of the Sky: Birding with the Kogi and Wayuu in Sierra Nevada de Santa Marta

 The ethereal beauty of El Dorado's cloud forest at dawn creates perfect conditions for endemic species activity, when the mist provides ideal cover for our most elusive targets.

-Our two days in Minca allowed for thorough exploration of the transitional zone between cloud forest and dry forest.
 The first day focused on the higher elevation trails where cloud forest species overlap with mid-elevation specialists.
 The second day took us to lower elevations and different habitat types, creating a comprehensive understanding of this remarkable ecological gradient.
 The extended time here proved crucial for locating mixed-species flocks and understanding seasonal bird movements.

 Day 8: Riohacha - Cardinal Guajiro Finale